cwarmbrunn/dynamic-team-profile-generator/README.md

 **Project Description/Summary:**

 Creating a Node.js command-line application that dynamically generates an HTML site after receiving user input via the terminal about individual employees.
-Leveraging Jest to run unit tests and Inqurirer to collect input from the user.
+Leveraging Jest to run unit tests and Inquirer to collect input from the user.

 ---